-When it comes to solid YouTube SEO, using every available feature that can provide added context about your page is key.
-That’s why it’s crucial to complete the About page on your YouTube channel and add in essential info about your business.
+When it comes to solid YouTube SEO, it’s crucial to use every available feature to provide added context about your page.
+To do that, be sure to complete the About page on your YouTube channel and add in essential info about your business.

 Pro tip: Select a thumbnail and main banner for your channel that feels like an extension of your website through elements like the images or color scheme.

 Once your page is set up, ensure that your uploading process always includes adding in keyword-rich titles and descriptions for each video.
 It’s also wise to rename your raw video files using a target keyword before uploading to the platform.